Package insert / product label

 Efficacy in bitemporal recession has not been established.

-Finasteride tablets, USP are not indicated for use in women.
+Finasteride tablets, USP 1 mg are not indicated for use in women.

-The recommended dose of Finasteride is one tablet (1 mg) taken once daily.
+The recommended dose of finasteride tablets 1 mg is one tablet (1 mg) taken once daily.

 In general, daily use for three months or more is necessary before benefit is observed.
 Continued use is recommended to sustain benefit, which should be re-evaluated periodically.
 Withdrawal of treatment leads to reversal of effect within 12 months.